 2009 78 runners from 14 countries.
 Deepak Raj Rai was the winner (3.59.31) and enters the All Time List with Sudeep Kulung Rai.
 Anna Frost from New Zealand now holds the Ladies’ Record in an unbelievable time of 4.35.04 (6th place overall) with 4 ladies entering the All Time List.
 Our champion and record holder, Hari Roka, did a sterling job in the sweep team.

 2011 85 runners from 16 countries.
 After 11 years, Hari Roka's record of 3.50.23 was broken by Ram Kumar Raj Bhandari in 3.47.38.
 First lady was Chhechee Sherpa in 5.06.15, now third in the All Time List; just a week before she had won a gruelling ultramarathon!
 Bruce Hall (GB) was the first foreigner home in 5.55.47 in 21st place and was also the second veteran.

-Runners have come from the following countries: UK, Nepal, Eire, Norway, Sweden, Finland, Germany, Austria, Switzerland, France, Spain, Portugal, Italy, Netherlands, Denmark, Belgium, Poland, Bulgaria, Russia, USA, Canada, Bermuda, Brazil, South Africa, Australia, New Zealand, Japan, India, China, Malaysia, Argentina, Brazil, Hong Kong, Singapore, Taiwan and the Seychelles.
+Runners have come from the following countries: UK, Nepal, Eire, Norway, Sweden, Finland, Germany, Austria, Switzerland, France, Spain, Portugal, Italy, Netherlands, Denmark, Belgium, Malta, Poland, Bulgaria, Russia, USA, Canada, Bermuda, Brazil, Israel, South Africa, Australia, New Zealand, Japan, India, China, Malaysia, Argentina, Brazil, Hong Kong, Singapore, Taiwan and the Seychelles.